platformsh/platformsh-docs/src/configuration/services/mysql.md

 There is a single MySQL user, so you can not use "DEFINER" Access Control mechanism for Stored Programs and Views.

-When creating a VIEW, you may need to explicitly set the SECURITY parameter to INVOKER, e.g...
+When creating a VIEW, you may need to explicitly set the SECURITY parameter to INVOKER:

 ```
 CREATE OR REPLACE SQL SECURITY INVOKER